nevillad/RickMortyApp/README.md

       * **Presenter**<br /> <br />

 - [x] Cached option with **URLCache**
      - To reduce the redundant API calls I've used URLCache to store respone for a particular day.
-           //Below are the steps to achive that
+Below are the steps to achive that,
-          - Step 1: Retrive url reponse cached for url request
+          - Step 1: Retrive URL Reponse cached for url request
-          - Step 2: Check if url reponse cached is of same day
+          - Step 2: Check if URL Reponse cached is of same day
                    - If data is of same day return clouser with cached data
-          - Step 3: if response data found then cache those data
+          - Step 3: If response data found then cache those data
-          - Step 4: Return local cache data if error occuered OR data not available
+          - Step 4: Return local cache data if error occuered OR Data not available

 ## Project Structure
 <img width="182" alt="Screenshot 2022-01-07 at 2 36 56 PM" src="https://user-images.githubusercontent.com/3881137/148520027-fc239442-52a9-4c2a-ba14-977a24237d90.png">